typeof(1:5)

 PRVALUE): initiallyR_UnboundValue(a sentinel).
 After the promise is forced, this holds the cached result.

-This three-field structure explains several behaviors you’ve seen:
+This three-field structure explains several behaviors you have seen:

 - Default arguments that refer to other arguments work because the promise’s environment is the function’s execution environment, where earlier parameters are already bound.